 The total amount owed is based on the percentage completed

-Progress Billing Invoices are vital for maintaining cash flow during lengthy or complex projects and are often negotiated in the contract before work begins.
+Progress billing invoices are vital for maintaining cash flow during lengthy or complex projects and are often negotiated in the contract before work begins.

 3. Time and Materials (T&M) Invoice